 Bushfires in time

-In periods of drought there may be a greater risk of bushfires in forest and grasslands.
+In periods of drought there may also be a greater risk of bushfires in forest and grasslands.
 The plant cover dries out and lightning strikes cause bushfires.
 Wildlife, farm animals and people are in danger from these fires.

 People are told to stop washing their cars, to stop watering the grass and take other water conservation steps such as taking shorter showers and making sure that there are no dripping taps in their houses.